 The care for the social/other is an umbrella term for the initiative of the college that attempts to address one of the acunae in the existing field of higher education, ‘social care’.
 It is largely acknowledged that the existing syllabus and curriculum in higher education are oriented towards the value of the care for the individual/self success and personal well-being, along with primary knowledge in their concerned discipline.
 Realization of these lacunae forced the academic community of the college to chart a few programmes and re-orient some of the existing ones as well to practically learn the value of caring for the other.

 - Limbs for Life

-The college, with the initiative of the NSS units has conducted two prostheses camps (in 2018 and 2021),namedLimbs for Life, to care for the disabled.
+The college, with the initiative of the NSS units has been successively conducting prostheses camps named ‘Limbs for Life’, to care for the disabled since 2018.
+In 2022, the Higher Education Minister inaugurated the Phase III Artificial limb camp –“Limbs for Life”.
+This is a boon for people who have been unfortunate to lose their limbs due to accidents and disease.
+This year, apart from donating artificial limbs, polio affected persons were also given calipers.
+16 physically challenged persons received limbs, 20 got calipers and one an artificial hand .
 The camps lasted a week and the beneficiaries were invited through public notice.
 The programme was charted in the way that the entire community of the college would manage major part from check-in of the differentially abled to their check-out after fixing artificial limbs.
-To care for the medical side the students sought support from a group of philanthropic medical practitioners specialised in artificial limb implantation and a counsellor, a physiotherapist and a nurse.

 Care for the Green was another remarkable project with subprojects cloth bag making, paper pen making, afforestation, anti-plastic campaigns, e-waste collection, and energy conservation campaigns.